 Each time my wife and I take a walk in a new place, we take a moment to pick up a pebble to remember the experience.
 As I reflect back on some of the influential people that I have had the privilege to meet and know, I thought of this concept: that learning a nugget of knowledge from these mentors is a lot like picking up a pebble.
 Each time I learn something new, I gain another pebble of wisdom.
 Just last night, I learned of the passing of jazz journalist and dear friend, Cam Miller, who I certainly picked up several pebbles of wisdom from over the years.

-When Santa Cruz Guitar Company celebrated their 40th anniversary in September 2016, the NAMM Oral History cameras were there!
+When Santa Cruz Guitar Company celebrated its 40th anniversary in September 2016, the NAMM Oral History cameras were there!
 It was an honor to take part in the celebration as we were able to capture several great interviews for our collection.

 Over the years we have been able to document the history of many important NAMM member companies by collecting several different accounts of its beginnings, focus within the industry, and impact.
 Among those that have become especially rewarding to the archive are companies where the founders or early employees begin the story and more recent employees or owners can bring that story to the present.
 Such is the case of Rodgers Organ Company.

-A love of jazz first brought Eric and I together.
+A love of jazz first brought Eric and me together.
 We worked together for several years in the 1990s, but even after that working relationship ended, our friendship grew.
 He knew all about the bebop era and I knew about the swing era, and together we covered 50 years of jazz and explored all the other eras together.

 Back in the fall of 2016, I spent a most enjoyable day at Muncie Music with owner Dave Helms.
 I was warmly welcomed by the staff while Dave was on the road calling on band directors.
-When he later arrived, I was able to capture four interviews including one with him and his longest running employee, Joan (pronounced Jo-Ann) White.
+When he later arrived, I was able to capture four interviews including one with him and his longest-running employee, Joan (pronounced Jo-Ann) White.

 What I hear is a very hard to reproduce synthesizer sound on Stevie Wonder's hit "Boogie On Ragge Women".
-The electric musical instrument used on this song was the The Original New Timbral Orchestra or "TONTO" and was the engineering work of Malcolm Cecil and Bob Margouleff.
+The electric musical instrument used on this song was The Original New Timbral Orchestra or "TONTO" and was the engineering work of Malcolm Cecil and Bob Margouleff.

 Do you hear what I hear?
 I hear the songwriter Mike Stoller howling at the end of Big Mama Thorton's version (the very first recording of the song, before Elvis) of "Hound Dog."
 Mike and his partner, Jerry Leiber, who wrote the words, both were on hand for the recording session.
 In fact, Mike was playing the piano.
 When the rest of Big Mama's blues band howled out at the end of the record, like a yard of dogs barking, Mike joined in.
 Do you hear him?
 I hear his excitement of having a blues pioneer record his song, long before anyone thought of it as a rock and roll anthem.

 Professor Fritz Sennheiser had a deep interest in audio, long before he designed a tube voltmeter and his first microphone after World War II, which launched his company, Sennheiser Electronic.
 He was born in Berlin in 1912 and by the time he was ten, he was already building his first crystal radio set.